 During infancy, the doctor will plot your baby's growth on charts that show weight for length.
-Later, your baby's doctor will calculate your child's BMI.
-You can use the charts to track your child’s growth trend and to compare your baby's growth with that of other infants of the same sex and age.
+Later, your baby's doctor may calculate your child's BMI.
+You can use the charts to track your child's growth trend and to compare your baby's growth with that of other infants of the same sex and age.
 According to the World Health Organization growth charts, a baby with a weight-for-length greater than the 98th percentile is considered to have a high weight for length.

 Remember, babies need a diet high in fat to support growth during infancy.
 A baby who's exclusively breast-fed gets about half of his or her daily calories from the fat in breast milk.
-As a result, caloric restrictions aimed at reducing weight are not recommended for babies age 2 and under.
+As a result, caloric restrictions aimed at reducing weight are not recommended for babies 2 years and under.